Honeywell humidifier red light shows that something is wrong with your unit. But there is no need to panic just yet.

 If it is not under warranty, you could try to fix it yourself.
 Even then, do that only if you are very good with your screwdriver and hands.
 If you are not, take it to a technician.

 Sometimes, you do not have to access the circuitry.
 Just remove the tank and place the humidifier base on a rack upside down.
-Leave it to air-dry for several hours or for a full 24 hours.
+Let it air-dry for several hours, or a full 24 hours.

 Honeywell humidifier red light when full

-It is possible to have a red light showing on your Honeywell humidifier when it is full.
-If this happens, possibly, there is mineral scale on the tank.
+It is possible to have a red light show on your Honeywell humidifier when it is full.
+If this happens, possibly there is a mineral scale on the tank.

-The red light on the Honeywell humidifier might also go on if the unit if the cap to the water tank is not secured on tightly.
+The red light on the Honeywell humidifier might also go on if the unit cap to the water tank is not secured tightly.
 If it is not, the red light can come on.

 If the sensor is just dirty, just wipe it clean with a damp piece of cloth.